Tokenized Money Market Funds for Treasury: A Fund Share, Not a Stablecoin (2026)

 Tokenized Money Market Funds for Treasury: A Fund Share, Not a Stablecoin

-- A tokenized MMF token (BUIDL/BENJI-class) = a fund share — yield-bearing, with a manager, custodian, regulatory wrapper.
+- A tokenized MMF token (BUIDL/BENJI-class) is a fund share — yield-bearing, with a manager, custodian, and regulatory wrapper.

-- A stablecoin = a payment instrument, par-redeemable, reserve-backed (post-GENIUS) — typically no holder yield.
+- A stablecoin is a payment instrument: par-redeemable, reserve-backed (post-GENIUS), typically paying the holder no yield.

-- The treasury decision is fund-share vs stablecoin: yield, redemption mechanics, issuer/custody, accounting all differ.
+- The decision is fund-share vs stablecoin: yield, redemption mechanics, issuer/custody, and accounting all differ.

-- BUIDL: BlackRock fund, Securitize-managed, BNY Mellon custody, cash/Treasuries/repos, 24/7 USDC conversion via Circle, institutional.
+- BUIDL: a BlackRock fund, Securitize-managed, BNY Mellon custody, holding cash/Treasuries/repos, with 24/7 USDC conversion via Circle; institutional.

-- BENJI: Franklin FOBXX, first US-registered tokenized MMF, tokenises the shareholder registry (1 share = 1 BENJI).
+- BENJI: Franklin FOBXX, the first US-registered tokenized MMF, tokenising the shareholder registry (1 share = 1 BENJI).

-- A fund interest is not a stablecoin's accounting line — instrument-specific, neither automatically cash.
-This is the decision, distinct from the #62 RWA overview.
+- A fund interest is not a stablecoin's accounting line — it is instrument-specific, and neither is automatically cash.
+This is the instrument question, distinct from the RWA overview.

 Different instruments that look alike